Burnsedia/burnsedia.github.io/src/content/blog/from-mvp-to-mrr-how-to-productize-your-side-projects.md

 That’s when I realized something simple but powerful:
-**you don’t need a startup** to make money from your code.
-You just need to **productize** your work — turn your projects into something others can use and pay for.
+**you don’t need a startup** to make money from your code. you need to **productize** your work — turn your projects into something others can use and pay for.
 ## What Works

 ### Solve a Real Pain, Not a Hypothetical One